Accessibility Tools

 Research collaboration with societal actors plays an important role at doctoral level.
 In addition to collaboration during the doctorate, it is a fact that a majority of doctoral graduates will pursue careers outside academia.

-This EUA-CDE Annual Meeting will provide participants with a platform to discuss a wide range of topics related to the contribution of doctoral research and talent to the advancement of society.
-The conference will offer participants the opportunity to share good practices and reflect on how to further strengthen institutional practices in societal engagement at doctoral level and preparing doctoral candidates for a labour market that is wider than academia.
+This EUA-CDE Annual Meeting provided participants with a platform to discuss a wide range of topics related to the contribution of doctoral research and talent to the advancement of society.
+The conference offered participants the opportunity to share good practices and reflect on how to further strengthen institutional practices in societal engagement at doctoral level and preparing doctoral candidates for a labour market that is wider than academia.

-This discussion is particularly timely, as the societal role of doctoral research has gained renewed attention across Europe and internationally.
-The topic of this year’s conference is closely linked to current EU policy priorities: strengthening Europe’s competitiveness and the skills needed for Europe to succeed in this effort.
+This discussion was particularly timely, as the societal role of doctoral research has gained renewed attention across Europe and internationally.
+The topic of this year’s conference was closely linked to current EU policy priorities: strengthening Europe’s competitiveness and the skills needed for Europe to succeed in this effort.

-This year’s edition will offer participants a dynamic programme composed of expert talks and interactive sessions tackling a broad spectrum of issues.
-Sessions will explore how doctoral education is contributing to advancing society, innovative approaches to support doctorate holders’ career pathways beyond academia as well as the importance and need of interdisciplinarity, among many other topics.
+This year’s edition offered participants a dynamic programme composed of expert talks and interactive sessions tackling a broad spectrum of issues.
+Sessions explored how doctoral education is contributing to advancing society, innovative approaches to support doctorate holders’ career pathways beyond academia as well as the importance and need of interdisciplinarity, among many other topics.

-In addition, a highlight during the Annual Meeting in Galway will be the launch of the findings of the 2025-2026 EUA-CDE Thematic Peer Group, which focuses on best practices in the collaboration with societal actors at the doctoral level.
+In addition, a highlight during the Annual Meeting in Galway was the launch of the findings of the 2025-2026 EUA-CDE Thematic Peer Group, which focuses on best practices in the collaboration with societal actors at the doctoral level.

 EUA-CDE Annual Meetings have become the largest and most comprehensive gatherings of academic leaders, doctoral education professionals, doctoral candidates, postdoctoral researchers and other stakeholders working on doctoral education.
 They are open to anyone with responsibilities and interest in this field.